itsneufox/installation_openmp_ubuntu/README.md

 > *In this guide we are downloading the static version!*

   - Use 7zip or your zip manager of choice and unzip the file downloaded;
-  - Open Filezilla or WinSCP and drop the folder "Server" inside the folder of the user you created in **Part A**
+  - Open Filezilla or WinSCP and drop the folder "Server" inside the folder of the user you created in **Part A**.

 <br>